Help Center/ Cloud Container Engine/ User Guide/ Observability/ Best Practices/ Monitoring Custom Metrics Using Cloud Native Cluster Monitoring

 nginx_connections_accepted{cluster="2048c170-8359-11ee-9527-0255ac1000cf", cluster_category="CCE", cluster_name="cce-test", container="container-0", endpoint="nginx-test2", instance="10.0.0.44:9113", job="monitoring/podmonitor-nginx", namespace="default", pod="nginx-test2-746b7f8fdd-krzfp", prometheus="monitoring/server"}

-Method 4: Configuring Custom Metrics for ServiceMonitor
+Method 4: Configuring ServiceMonitor

-The cloud native monitoring add-on allows you to configure metric collection tasks based on PodMonitor and ServiceMonitor.
+Cloud Native Cluster Monitoring allows you to configure metric collection tasks based on PodMonitor and ServiceMonitor.
 Prometheus Operator watches ServiceMonitor.
 The reload mechanism of Prometheus is used to trigger a hot update of the Prometheus collection tasks to the Prometheus instance.

 To use CRDs defined by Prometheus Operator on GitHub, visit https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack/charts/crds/crds.

-The following is a deployment example:
+The following is an example configuration:

 apiVersion: apps/v1